vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step2.md

 Argo provides the k8s manifest file to do this; to follow a secure deployment model and to ensure the release that we use stays consistent, instead of directly installing the latest manifest from the internet, you can use the pre-downloaded file provided as part of this lab.
 The latest file is available at https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

-## 1. Inspect Manifest
+## 1. Install Manifest

+Copy the provided install file

 `cd ~/workdir && cp ~/assets/argo-cd-install.yaml .`{{execute}}

-You can view the manifest in the UI editor above.

-`More content to point stuff out in the manifest.`

-## 2. Install

 Create an `argocd` namespace and apply the manifest